Thanks for stopping by to learn a little bit more about the blog.

 The baby... he's easy, and eats just about everything.

 My husband works on cattle farm.
-Which means I need to keep the winter meals hearty, with meals like Braised Beef Dips, and the warmer months packed with plenty of to-go meals like these killer Garden Chicken Salad Sandwiches that are perfect for after-work fishing trips with the boys and Skipper (a.k.a.
-Boat Dog).
+Which means I need to keep the winter meals hearty, with meals like Braised Beef Dips, and the warmer months packed with plenty of to-go meals like these killer Garden Chicken Salad Sandwiches that are perfect for after-work fishing trips with the boys and Boat Dog.

-Besides being a wannabe Gardener-ess, aspiring Expert Pressure-canner and all around Food Storage Maven (I've never had an outdoor tornado shelter, so it's only natural to want to fill it up, right) I am from-scratch cooking OBSESSED.
+Besides being aspiring garner-ess, expert pressure-canner and all around food storage maven, I am from-scratch cooking OBSESSED.
 Mostly, it started as a way to cut our grocery bill down, while simultaneously avoiding excessive processed foods.

 Eventually, I also fell in love with the fact that you can literally make almost anything you want to yourself.
 With some trial and error, this Chinese-American takeout style General Tso's Chicken stays crispy through the last bite, and it's fun making at home.
 Hand rolled ravioli pasta is a great way to use leftover veggies, when you mix it with homemade ricotta cheese and fill them.